Academic Standards & Competencies

-In addition to the above required foundational competencies, Dartmouth has developed five unique competencies for our MPH program to address knowledge and skills needed to improve population health and health care.
+In addition to the above required foundational competencies, The Dartmouth Institute (TDI)has developed five unique competencies for our MPH program to address knowledge and skills needed to improve population health and health care.
 These unique competencies fall under two categories: Making Sense of Health Care and Making Change in Health Care.

 Making Sense of Health Care

-1. Explain the causes, consequences, and policy implications of variation in health care utilization, outcomes, and spending.
+1. Explain the consequences of unwarranted variation in health care utilization and spending, and disparities in outcomes.

-3. Describe the strengths and weaknesses of the major payment systems for health care and how they affect delivery, value, and equity.
+3. Describe how the major payment systems for health care affect delivery, value, and equity.